Secretive North Korea opens up to cellphones

 NO THREAT, YET

-Analysts say the 3G network does not pose a threat to the government in the way cellphones have fuelled uprisings around the Arab world this year.
+Analysts say the 3G network does not pose a threat to the government in the way cellphones have fueled uprisings around the Arab world this year.

 Cellphones and the Internet have been used to rally a revolutionary wave of protests and civil wars that have brought down iron rulers from Hosni Mubarak to Muammar Gaddafi.